danielaparker/jsoncons/README.md

 [json_benchmarks](https://github.com/danielaparker/json_benchmarks) provides some measurements about how `jsoncons` compares to other `json` libraries.

+## What's new

+- New release 0.99.3a
+- The deprecated class `json::any` has been removed from master

 ## Using the jsoncons library

 The jsoncons library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.
 The accompanying test suite uses boost, but not the library itself.